nf-core/viralrecon/docs/output.md

 ### Cutadapt

 In the variant calling branch of the pipeline we are using [iVar trim](#ivar-trim) to remove primer sequences from the aligned BAM files for amplicon data.
-Similarly, we use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) in the *de novo* assembly branch as an alternative option to remove and clean the primer sequences directly from FastQ files.
+Since in the *de novo* assembly branch we don't align the reads, we use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) as an alternative option to remove and clean the primer sequences directly from FastQ files.

 **Output files:**